-Reuse, component-based development, development environment, architecture, standard components.
+Reuse, component-based development, development environment, architecture, commercial components

-1 INTRODUCTION
+1 Introduction

-Reuse and an open component-based architecture are the keys to the success of systems with a long lifecycles.
+Systems that live over a longer period of time tend to be updated and changed many times during this period.
+Reuse and an open component-based architecture are the keys to the success of systems with a long lifecycle.
 Designing a system that supports this approach, requires more effort in the design phase and the time to market might be longer, but in the long run, the reusable architecture will prove profitable.
 The reuse concept can be used on different levels: On a low level it is a reuse of source-code, and small-size components.
 More reuse is obtained with larger components encapsulating business functions.
 Finally, the integration of complete products in complex systems can be seen as the highest level of reuse.
-On each level of reuse there are specific demands on the Magnus Larsson Development and Research ABB Automation Products AB 721 59 Västerås, Sweden +46 21 342666 Magnus.Larsson@mdh.s http://www.idt.mdh.se/presonal/mlo reusable components, on the component management and on the integration process.
+On each level of reuse there are specific demands on the reusable components, on the component management and on the integration process.